 Essentially, ketosis is a state where the body converts from reliance on glucose-based fuel to running primarily on fat-based fuel through a fascinating process called ketogenesis—where fat is metabolized to produce ketones that the body can use as a form of sustainable energy.

-Since inducing ketosis may require more carb restriction for some than others, with some only able to eat less than 20g of net carbs and others eat twice as much with equal success, it is advisable to use 20g as the standard net carb limit each day to maintain ketosis.
+Since inducing ketosis may require more carb restriction for some than others, with some only able to eat less than 20g of net carbs and others eating twice as much with equal success, it is advisable to use 20g as the standard net carb limit each day, to maintain ketosis.

 Ketosis and living a fat-adapted lifestyle may appear to be a trend to some, but it is our natural state of being.
-Did you know that newborns and exclusively breastfed babies are naturally in ketosis?
+Did you know that newborns and exclusively breastfed babies are in ketosis, naturally?

 The fact that we are born in a state of ketosis is a point worth further consideration.